-Baltimore-Washington International Airport (BWI) is not only the airport of reference for the state of Maryland, but it is also the main one of the three international airports that serve the Washington DC area.
+The Baltimore-Washington International Airport (BWI) is not only Maryland's main airport, but also the largest of the three international airports serving the Washington DC area.

-The Airport, whose official name is Thurgood Marshall, has a passenger terminal that is subdivided into five concourses: A, B, C, D and E and two levels (upper and lower).
-These lobbies form a kind of horseshoe, in the center of which is a large hourly parking garage platform and transportation services.
+Officially named Thurgood Marshall Airport, BWI has a passenger terminal divided into five concourses (A, B, C, D, E) and two levels (upper and lower).
+These concourses form a horseshoe shape, with a large hourly parking garage and transportation services located at the center.

 Upper Level

 The upper level of the main terminal building houses the ticketing and check-in counters, restaurants and cafes, and an observation gallery.
-Passengers can reach the upper level directly from the daily parking garage by crossing the overhead bridges or from the lower level curb using the elevator or escalator.
-Access to the 4 security checkpoints is from the upper level with 3 checkpoints available for Rooms A, B and C and 1 for Rooms D. Please note that in the post-security zone Rooms D and E are not connected to halls A, B and C.
+Passengers can reach the upper level directly from the daily parking garage by crossing the elevated bridges or from the curbside of the lower level via the elevator or escalators.
+Access to the 4 security checkpoints is from the upper level, with 3 checkpoints available for concourses A, B and C and 1 for concourse D. Note that the post-security area of concourses D and E is not connected to concourses A, B and C.

 Lower Level

-Some cafes and shops are located on this level, along with the USO Lounge (located in the baggage claim area of concourse E).
-The lower level of the terminal is accessible from the hourly parking lot via an underground tunnel, and ground transportation service is located outside the terminal buildings in designated areas.
+Some cafes and stores are located on this level, along with the USO Lounge (in the baggage claim area of Concourse E).
+The lower level of the terminal can be accessed from the hourly parking garage via a subway tunnel, and ground transportation service is located outside the terminal buildings in designated areas.

 Concourses

-As mentioned above, BWI airport is made up of 5 concourses with boarding gates ordered from A to E.
+As mentioned above, BWI Airport is comprised of 5 concourses with boarding gates arranged A through E.

 Concourse A

-It is fully operated by Southwest Airlines, through 11 gates (A1-A11).
-Lobby A has the most extensive food and beverage offerings of all the lobbies.
-It is directly connected to concourse B. Indeed, from the lower level of the Lounge, it is possible to access all gates A and B.
+It is operated entirely by Southwest Airlines, through 11 gates (A1-A11).
+Concourse A has the most extensive food and beverage offerings of all.
+It is directly connected to Concourse B, so all A and B gates are accessible from the lower level.

 Concourse B